BDC Hamburger Icon

 Methodology

-We researched and analyzed leading credit card processors to find the best ones for small businesses.
-We looked at demos and took advantage of free trials.
-We also carefully examined user reviews and interactions with each vendor’s customer service teams.
+We researched and analyzed many of the best credit card processors to help small businesses find a service that meets their unique needs.
+We also carefully examined user reviews and interactions with each vendor’s customer-service teams.
 We evaluated each company’s hardware and software offerings and how fair the contract terms are to merchants.
-Furthermore, we scrutinized and compared the rates and fees each processor charges.
+We scrutinized and compared the rates and fees each processor charges.
 To identify the best credit card processor for integration, we paid particular attention to equipment compatibility and third-party app integrations.
+To learn more about our methodology, see our full editorial process.

 FAQs